staaceyD/pdf_processing/README.md

 # pdf_processing
-The ptoject to process pdfs.
+The project to process pdfs.